dotnet/machinelearning-samples/docs/migrations/breaking-changes-1.0.0-preview.md

 AccuracyMicro - MicroAccuracy

 AccuracyMacro -

-MlContext object is removed form method signature I.e IDataView.GetColumn<t>(mlContext, columnName)
+9. MlContext object is removed form method signature I.e IDataView.GetColumn<t>(mlContext, columnName)

-Error:

-Severity    Code    Description    Project    File    Line    Suppression State

 Error    CS1501    No overload for method 'GetColumn' takes 2 arguments    BikeSharingDemand    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\common\ConsoleHelper.cs    207    Active

 Fix: remove mlContext from method call IDataView.GetColumn<t>()

-Change the name from MultiClassClassifierMetrics to MulticlassClassificationMetrics
+10. Change the name from MultiClassClassifierMetrics to MulticlassClassificationMetrics

 Error: Severity    Code    Description    Project    File    Line    Suppression State

 Error    CS0246    The type or namespace name 'MultiClassClassifierMetrics' could not be found (are you missing a using directive or an assembly reference?)
 BikeSharingDemand    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\common\ConsoleHelper.cs    58    Active

-C

-TrainTestSplit should be inside MLContext.Data
+11. TrainTestSplit should be inside MLContext.Data

-Severity    Code    Description    Project    File    Line    Suppression State

 Error    CS0246    The type or namespace name 'TrainTestData' could not be found (are you missing a using directive or an assembly reference?)
 CreditCardFraudDetection.Trainer    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\getting-started\BinaryClassification_CreditCardFraudDetection\CreditCardFraudDetection.Trainer\Program.cs    65    Active

 Fix: change mlContext.BinaryClassification.TrainTestSplit() to mlContext.Data.TrainTestSplit()

-The class TrainTestData is been moved from TrainCatalogBase to DataOperationsCatalog
+12. The class TrainTestData is been moved from TrainCatalogBase to DataOperationsCatalog

 Error    CS0426    The type name 'TrainTestData' does not exist in the type 'TrainCatalogBase'    Clustering_Iris    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\getting-started\Clustering_Iris\IrisClustering\IrisClusteringConsoleApp\Program.cs    45    Active

-Severity    Code    Description    Project    File    Line    Suppression State

-Error    CS0103    The name 'NormalizerMode' does not exist in the current context    CreditCardFraudDetection.Trainer    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\getting-started\BinaryClassification_CreditCardFraudDetection\CreditCardFraudDetection.Trainer\Program.cs    102    Active
+13. Error    CS0103    The name 'NormalizerMode' does not exist in the current context    CreditCardFraudDetection.Trainer    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\getting-started\BinaryClassification_CreditCardFraudDetection\CreditCardFraudDetection.Trainer\Program.cs    102    Active

 Fix: change to NormalizationCatalog.NormalizeMeanVariance

-Severity    Code    Description    Project    File    Line    Suppression State
+14. install nuget package  Microsoft.ML.FastTree v.1.0.0-preview
 Error    CS1061    'BinaryClassificationCatalog.BinaryClassificationTrainers' does not contain a definition for 'FastTree' and no accessible extension method 'FastTree' accepting a first argument of type 'BinaryClassificationCatalog.BinaryClassificationTrainers' could be found (are you missing a using directive or an assembly reference?)
 CreditCardFraudDetection.Trainer    C:\GitRepos\machinelearning-samples-v1.0.0-Preview\samples\csharp\getting-started\BinaryClassification_CreditCardFraudDetection\CreditCardFraudDetection.Trainer\Program.cs    109    Active

 Severity    Code    Description    Project    File    Line    Suppression State